LaurentRDC/dissertation/content/scattering.md

 ### Measuring the scattered wavefunction

 Electron cameras measure the intensity of the wavefunction.
-In the case of bright-field electron microscopy, where the wavefunction is imaged directly, the intensity on the detector is given by:
+In the case of electron microscopy in the transmission geometry, where the wavefunction is imaged directly, the intensity on the detector is given by:
 $$
     I(\vect{x}) \equiv \left| \braket{\vect{x} | \Psi} \right|^2
 $$